Topl/brambl-cli/microsite/docs/cli-reference/simple-minting.mode.md

 Simple minting mode
 Command: simple-minting create [options]
 Create minting transaction
-  --from-party <value>     Party where we are sending the funds from --from-contract <value>  Contract where we are sending the funds from --from-state <value>     State from where we are sending the funds from -n, --network <value>    Network name: Possible values: mainnet, testnet, private. (mandatory) -h, --host <value>       The host of the node. (mandatory) --port <value>   Port Bifrost node. (mandatory)
+  --from-fellowship <value>     Fellowship where we are sending the funds from --from-template <value>  Template where we are sending the funds from --from-interaction <value>     Interaction from where we are sending the funds from -n, --network <value>    Network name: Possible values: mainnet, testnet, private. (mandatory) -h, --host <value>       The host of the node. (mandatory) --port <value>   Port Bifrost node. (mandatory)